 How to Make a Reservation

 Once a space has been assigned it is your responsibility to verify that the assigned space and resources are accurate.
-Contact Collis Reservations with any changes (you will notice that the event "state" will be called "Tentative" - this is our highest level of confirmation).
-If you have further questions about your reservation, please send blitz Collis Reservations or phone the Collis Coordinator at 603-646-0910.
-Please have your reservation reference number (looks like "2016-ABDSUE") in the subject line of any blitz.
+You may edit your request through Virtual EMS.
+If you have further questions about your reservation, please send a blitz to Collis Reservations or phone the Collis Coordinator at 603-646-0910.
+Please have your reservation number in the subject line of any blitz.

 Departments: Follow the above instructions.
 Please note that priority is given to student organization events.
 All requests for larger spaces and venues will be reviewed on a bi-weekly basis.

 Individuals or Non-Affiliated Groups: Please contact the Conferences and Events office for campus-wide space availability, rental fee and insurance requirements.

 One-Time Versus Standing (i.e. repeating) Reservations